peteroluoch/peteroluoch/README.md

 Many projects here are private due to client work or experimental AI tooling.

-If you're interested in **CodeCrusher, BizGen, or other systems**, demos or walkthroughs can be shared on request.
+If you're interested in **CodeCrusher, BizGen, TendaNow or other systems**, demos or walkthroughs can be shared on request.

+## Open to Collaboration

+Interested in backend systems, AI infrastructure, and automation tools.
+Always happy to discuss interesting engineering problems.